 The trek begins from Ratanwadi, the base village of Ratangad is home to the most beautiful and ancient stone carving temple of Amruteshwar.
 It is believed that the temple was built around 8th century during the period of Hemadpant.
 One can begin the trek to Ratangad after seeking the blessings from this temple.

-After crossing few paddy fields, one crosses the water stream and the trail to the first plateau begins.
-One will get astounded with the beauty of the trail.
-Gentle Breeze, canopy of trees and colourful flowers makes us believe that the carpet of such a phenomenon is laid down for us.
+After crossing a few paddy fields, one crosses the water stream and the trail to the first plateau begins.
+One will get astounded by the beauty of the trail.
+Gentle Breeze, a canopy of trees and colourful flowers makes us believe that the carpet of such a phenomenon is laid down for us.